Uddhav-Mishra/Calculator/README.md

 Evaluates and prints the value of given expression in real time.

-Assumes and completes the given expression syntax and prints correct/most appropriate result with respect to the incomplete/complete expression
+Assumes and completes the given expression syntax and prints correct/most appropriate result with respect to the incomplete/complete expression.

 Supported Operators are :